Orress35/DictionaryLib/README.md

 # DictionaryLib
-An anticheat library with every (decent) check possible
+An anticheat library with every check possible